- What types of sick pay are available?

 There are two types of income protection insurance, short-term income protection that will pay out for a maximum of one, two or five years and full income protection which can pay out until retirement.
 Full income protection is roughly two to three times more expensive than short-term income protection but remember, it has the potential to pay out significantly more if you stop working and are unable to return to work for a long period of time.

 Below we provide an example of the total premiums and total potential payout for a short-term income protection plan vs a full income protection plan.
 The figures below assume you make a claim and are never well enough to return to work.
-The figures are based on a healthy 30-year-old office worker who needs £1,500 per month cover on an 8-week deferred period (claim is accepted after month 3)
+The figures are based on a healthy 30-year-old office worker who needs £1,500 per month cover on an 8-week deferred period (the claim is accepted after month 3)

 |Short-term income protection (pays out for one year)||Short-term income protection (pays out for two years)||Full income protection (pays out until retirement - 35 years)|

 |Potential payout||£18,000 *||£36,000 *||£625,500*|

 *assuming your illness or injury means you are never able to return to work

 It is worth noting that you can claim multiple times under both short-term and full-term income protection insurance.
 We explain exactly how this works later in this article

 Step 5 - Decide on your cover options